cargo-lambda/cargo-lambda/README.md

 ```

 Within a Rust project that includes a `Cargo.toml` file, run the `cargo lambda build` command to compile your
 Lambda functions present in the project.
 The resulting binary, or binaries, will be placed in the `target/lambda` directory.
-This is an example of what the output if this command is:
+This is an example of what the output of this command is:

 ```
 ❯ tree target/lambda